JamesFahey/project4-scrawndogmedia/README.md

 ### User testing

 I have asked friends and family to use the sites functionality with no reports of issues.
 Feedback was primarily for design and choice of wording on the homepage.
 I saw the lack of feedback for functionality as a plus as everything was working as intended

+### Bugs/Issues

+Footer was being pulled into header tag.
+As I used styling from the base.html across all pages the main bulk of content was included in the header to keep the site consistent.
+The block content function was not registering the closing header tag so the footer was floating underneath the page content rather then sticking to the bottom of the page.
+I added a closing header tag to each page in order to keep the footer in place

+I originally wanted to assign each event type a particular image so once the user had selected their event, on their event page it would generate the image on the html card.
+Discussing this with my mentor he advised this could become repetitive seeing the same images.
+Allowing the user to select their own image adds more choice to the customer while making it more personal to them.

+### Features to be implemented

+### Payment method

+The next implementation for the site would be a payment method for the bookings.
+This would allow transactions to be completed all in one process.
+Doing this the way of accepting bookings would have to change.
+Currently the owner can manage their diary through the admin page and deal with any days selected multiple times.
+Continuing with this method would result in having to offer refunds if users chose the same day

+### Add and create further portfolios

+Currently Scrawndog Media is a starter company and is in the process of taking their first bookings.
+This resulted in not a lot of material for the site hence why on the portfolio section I have had to use placeholder images.
+Once these bookings have been completed the source material can be added to the site.